Rob-Newman/blzr.bootstrap-select/README.md

 ## Getting Setup

-Adding a project reference to the `Blzr.BootstrapSelect` library
+Add a project reference to the `Blzr.BootstrapSelect` library

 ### 1. Register Services
 You will need to register the Blzr.BootstrapSelect service in your application